Water People

 photo by Anni Koponen

-Emmi was very good at pretending to take a siesta during breaks while working on various projects, during our residency in Lesvos.
+During our residency in Lesvos Emmi was very good at pretending to take a siesta during breaks while working on various projects.
 They avoided the sun at all costs and was very particular about preferring wall-shade over tree-shade.
 Through a lovely workshop on dance and embodiment, Emmi reminded us about the water within and around us.
 The prospect of a floating session at our next residency in Reykjavik made them incredibly excited.
+If Emmi was an animal they would be an otter.

 Eva Lín Vilhjálmsdóttir